Ronny Simon: Miami Marlins

 On November 13, 2024, Simon signed a minor league contract with the Miami Marlins organization.
 He was assigned to the Triple-A Jacksonville Jumbo Shrimp to begin the season.

 On April 20, 2025, Simon was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut the next day, recording an RBI single for his first career hit against Nick Lodolo of the Cincinnati Reds.
 In 19 appearances for Miami, Simon batted .234/.327/.277 with five RBI and seven walks.
 Simon was designated for assignment following the promotions of Heriberto Hernández and Jack Winkler on May 30.

 Pittsburgh Pirates

 On June 2, 2025, Simon was claimed off waivers by the Pittsburgh Pirates.
 He made eight appearances for Pittsburgh, going 7-for-30 (.233) with two RBI and one stolen base.
 On August 30, Simon was placed on the injured list due to a dislocated left shoulder.
 He was transferred to the 60-day injured list on September 23, officially ending his season.
 Simon was designated for assignment by the Pirates on November 18.
+On November 21, he was non-tendered by Pittsburgh and became a free agent.
+On November 24, Simon re-signed with the Pirates on a minor league contract.

+On August 5, 2026, the Pirates promoted Simon to the major leagues.

+On September 19th, 2026, Simon hit his first major league home run for the Pittsburgh Pirates.